 *In-line with Public Health recommendations for social distancing, Layla's partner therapists have mostly moved their practices to remote for the time being.Get Started

 Our clients are interested in self-discovery, emotional healing, or are working through a range of challenges that respond well to therapy.
 For example, these include: stress, anxiety, phobias, depression, mood disorders, borderline personality disorder, self-esteem, anger, addictions, trauma, relationships, family conflict, couples counselling, and life transitions.

-At this time, Layla is only able to work with clients who are residents of Ontario.
+At this time, Layla is only able to work with clients who are residents of Ontario and Alberta.
 Please note that Layla does not provide crisis support.
 If you or someone else is in crisis and require immediate assistance, call 911 or go to your nearest hospital emergency department.

 Our therapists draw on a range of evidence-based methods and each specializes in certain approaches.
 Most commonly, these include: cognitive behaviour therapy (CBT), dialectical behaviour therapy (DBT), emotion-focused therapy (EFT), mindfulness-based, trauma-focused, psychodynamic, and eye movement desensitization and reprocessing (EMDR).
 We certainly do not expect clients going into therapy to understand how these approaches work, and we are happy to provide them with information on these and other methods.